zkTLS Integration using Reclaim in a Xion Mobile App

 Reclaim User Map (RUM) Contract

-The Reclaim User Map (RUM) contract is a modified version of the User Map contract, designed to store structured JSON information derived from verified proofs.
+The Reclaim User Map (RUM) contract is a modified version of the User Map contract, designed to store per-user data ion JSON format.

 Instead of storing arbitrary user data, this contract is purpose-built to: